Rank 2 local systems and abelian varieties: A question of Grothendieck

 \section{A question of Grothendieck}

 In this section, we answer the question posed in \cite[4.9]{grothendieck1966theoreme}, see Corollary \ref{Corollary:grothendieck}.
-The argument is indeed similar to the arguments of \cite[Section 4]{grothendieck1966theoreme}; the primary ``new input'' is \cite[2.5]{de1998homomorphisms}.
+The argument is indeed similar to the arguments of \cite[Section 4]{grothendieck1966theoreme}; the primary new input is \cite[2.5]{de1998homomorphisms}.
 However, some complications arise due to the fact that reduced schemes are not necessarily geometrically reduced over imperfect ground fields.

-The first lemma we prove is essentially the ``uniqueness of analytic continuation''. \begin{lem} Let $X$ be an integral noetherian scheme and let $Y$ be a separated scheme.
+First, we record the following lemma, which is uniqueness of analytic continuation. \begin{lem} Let $X$ be an integral noetherian scheme and let $Y$ be a separated scheme.
 Let $Z\subsetneqq X$ be a non-empty closed subscheme.
-Let $u,v\colon X\rightarrow Y$ be two morphisms that agree when ``restricted'' to the formal scheme $X_{/Z}$.
+Let $u,v\colon X\rightarrow Y$ be two morphisms that agree when restricted to the formal scheme $X_{/Z}$.
 Then $u=v$. \end{lem}

-\begin{proof} Denote by $Z_{n}$ the $n$\textsuperscript{th} formal neighborhood of $Z$.
+\begin{proof} A morphism $X\rightarrow Y$ is uniquely determined by its restriction to any non-empty (dense) open $U\subset X$ because $X$ is reduced and $Y$ is separated.
+Therefore, to check the lemma we may restrict to any non-empty open subset $U\subset X$.
+Denote by $Z_{n}$ the $n$\textsuperscript{th} formal neighborhood of $Z$.
 Then the data of the map $X_{/Z}\rightarrow X$ is equivalent to the data of the maps $Z_{n}\rightarrow X$ \cite[Tag 0AI6]{stacks-project}.
-In other words, it suffices to prove that the set of closed immersions $\{Z_{n}\rightarrow X\}_{n\geq0}$ are jointly schematically dense.
-By \cite[11.10.1(d)]{grothendieckegaIV_3}: it suffices to prove to prove the corresponding statement for every open affine $Spec(R)\subset X$.
-Let $I$ be the ideal corresponding to of $Z|_{Spec(R)}$.
-Then $R$ is a (noetherian) domain.
-Krull's intersection lemma yields that the map of rings
+We wish to prove that the set of closed immersions $\{Z_{n}\rightarrow X\}_{n\geq0}$ are jointly schematically dense \cite[D\'efinition 11.10.2]{grothendieckegaIV_3}.

+Pick an open affine $\Spec(R)\subset X$ that intersects $Z$ non-trivially and let $I$ be the ideal of $R$ corresponding to the scheme theoretical intersection of $Z$ with $\Spec(R)$.
+As $R$ is a noetherian domain, Krull's intersection theorem implies that the map of rings